What is a “1219” violation?

 How does a “1219” work?

 If a student is arrested for a crime of violence listed in the law, he/she may be temporarily suspended from the University under University Rule 3359-41-01, which is referred to as a Presidential Suspension.
-The Presidential Suspension will last during the process of the 1219 hearing and continues until the student meets with Student Judicial Affairs.
+The Presidential Suspension will last during the process of the 1219 hearing and continues until the student meets with Student Conduct and Community Standards.
 The results of the “1219” hearing discussed below do not alter the student’s status under a Presidential Suspension.

-A “1219” hearing, which is distinctly separate from fact-finding or hearing board, will be held shortly after a student’s arrest for a crime of violence.
+A “1219” hearing, which is distinctly separate from a fact-finding meeting or a hearing board, will be held shortly after a student’s arrest for a crime of violence.
 The hearing can be continued for good cause.
-The purpose of the “1219” hearing is to determine by a preponderance of the evidence whether the Student committed an offense of violence.
+The purpose of the “1219” hearing is to determine by a preponderance of the evidence whether the student committed an offense of violence.

-If the Referee, as appointed by the University President, finds that the Student did commit an offense of violence on or near the University, the Referee will then determine if the Student should be under strict probation or suspended from the University pending the outcome of the criminal case.
-However, as noted above if the Student is under a Presidential Suspension, the student will remain suspended, even if they only receive strict probation from the Referee.
+If the Referee, as appointed by the University, finds that the student did commit an offense of violence on or near the University, the Referee will then determine if the student should be under strict probation or suspended from the University pending the outcome of the criminal case.
+However, as noted above if the student is under a Presidential Suspension, the student will remain suspended, even if they only receive strict probation from the Referee, until the conclusion of the conduct process administered by the Department of Student Conduct and Community Standards.

 Following the “1219” hearing, the criminal case outcome will determine the student’s status under R.C.
 3345.23.
 If the student is convicted of an offense of violence in the criminal case the student will be suspended from the University for at least one year.